 In 1922 the House system was introduced, with houses named after influential women of history.
 The College’s heritage lives on in the names of the new residence blocks; Austen-Bartlett, Cavell, Curie-Fry, Garrett-Anderson, Inglis and Nightingale.

 In 1941, as part of the German Occupation of the island, the College building was requisitioned and used as a hospital, first for the construction workers and from 1944 to treat wounded German soldiers.

 Please be advised that the College Gardens Marketing Suite has now been re-located.

-Only one four bedroom three bathroom home remains, to be placed on a wait list for College Gardens
+The development is now SOLD OUT, to be placed on a wait list for College Gardens

 register for future developments